-“As technology has improved and instruments are getting smaller, I have been able to apply this to younger and younger patients,” he says.
+Adam B. Hittelman, MD, PhD, specializes in treating pediatric patients with urogenital problems.
+He has performed robotic and laparoscopic surgery on babies as young as six months.
+“As technology has improved and our instruments have become smaller, I’ve been able to apply these approaches to younger and younger patients,” he says.
 “This has allowed for shorter hospital stays, decreased postoperative pain and smaller incisions.”

 Yale Medicine, Yale New Haven Children’s Hospital